alemorm/SmartLight/README.md

 - Create an [IFTTT] account

   - Connect a [Webhook] service to your account
-    - Click on *Documentation* after you added the webhook and copy the key value within the double quotes next to the `iftttKey` in the `auth.keys` file
+    - Click on **Documentation** after you added the webhook and copy the key value within the double quotes next to the `iftttKey` in the `auth.keys` file

   - Connect a [WeMo] smart plug to your account

-  - Create the following applet:
+  - Create the following IFTTT applet:
-    - **If This** = Search and select Webhooks
+    - **If This** -> Search and select Webhooks
       - Under event name write `lamp_on`
-    - **Then That** = Search and select WeMo Smart Plug
+    - **Then That** -> Search and select WeMo Smart Plug
       - Select the `Turn on` action

-  - Create the second following applet:
+  - Create the second following IFTTT applet:
-    - **If This** = Search and select Webhooks
+    - **If This** -> Search and select Webhooks
       - Under event name write `lamp_off`
-    - **Then That** = Search and select WeMo Smart Plug
+    - **Then That** -> Search and select WeMo Smart Plug
       - Select the `Turn off` action

 - Make the utility script [`keyHandler.sh`] executable by running:
   - `chmod +x keyHandler.sh`
-  - Run the script by:
+  - Then, run the script by:
     - `keyHandler.sh -b`
-    - You should notice the WiFi and IFTTT Key information appear in the `TimeLightClient.ino` source file
+    - You should notice the WiFi and IFTTT Key information appear in the [`TimeLightClient`] source file
-  - **IMPORTANT NOTE**: Make sure to run the `keyHandler.sh -b` before
+  - **IMPORTANT NOTE**: Make sure to run `keyHandler.sh -b` before committing any changes to ensure that no sensitive information is being tracked

 - Download and install the [Arduino IDE][arduino] (can be any PC/Mac/Linux OS version):

 - Open the Arduino IDE and follow [this tutorial][esp32tutorial] to add the ESP32
   - This specific project used the NodeMCU-32S variant of the ESP32 but make sure to check which ESP32 variant you are using

-- Follow the [circuit schematics][testcircuit] to set up the light-sensing circuit.
+- Follow these circuit schematics to set up the testing light-sensing circuit.

+![LDR Test Circuit][testcircuit]

-- Once the Arduino IDE has been configured to use the ESP32S, open the [`TimeLightClient.ino`] source file on the Arduino IDE and upload the code to the board (making sure the debug_var is set to 1 to see the serial output).
+- Once the Arduino IDE has been configured to use the ESP32S, open the [`TimeLightClient`] source file on the Arduino IDE and upload the code to the board (making sure the debug_var is set to 1 to see the serial output).
   - Once the code is done compiling and uploading, open the Serial Monitor under **Tools>Serial Monitor** and monitor the light and date/time values.

 <!-- Links -->